-Level 2 - Pricing inputs are other than quoted prices in active markets included in Level 1.
+- Level 1 Quoted prices are available in active markets for identical assets or liabilities as of the reporting date.
+Active markets are those in which transactions occur in sufficient frequency and value to provide pricing information on an ongoing basis. - Level 2 Pricing inputs are other than quoted prices in active markets included in Level 1.
 Prices in Level 2 are either directly or indirectly observable as of the reporting date.
-Level 2 valuations are based on inputs including quoted forward prices for commodities, time value and volatility factors, which can be substantially observed or corroborated in the market place.

-Level 3 - Valuations in this level are those with inputs for the asset or liability that are not based on observable market
+Level 2 valuations are based on inputs including quoted forward prices for commodities, time value and volatility factors, which can be substantially observed or corroborated in the market place. - Level 3 Valuations in this level are those with inputs for the asset or liability that are not based on observable market data.